 Bus Stop-Arm Camera FAQs

-San Antonio ISD has contracted with American Traffic Solutions (ATS) to install its Stop Arm Safety Camera System on all 200 SAISD route buses at no cost to the District.
+San Antonio ISD has contracted with American Traffic Solutions (ATS) now rebranded as Verra Mobility, to install its Stop Arm Safety Camera System on all 200 SAISD route buses at no cost to the District.
 The system automatically takes photos of drivers who pass a stopped school bus with a displayed stop sign and flashing lights.
 The goal is to help increase driver awareness of school buses and the safety of school children as they board or disembark.

-Now through Sept.
-30, 2018 drivers who do not stop when the stop arm is deployed, will receive a warning notice.
-Beginning Oct.
-1, 2018, violators will be assessed a $300 citation under a local ordinance passed by the San Antonio City Council in 2016.
+Violators will be assessed a $300 citation under a local ordinance passed by the San Antonio City Council in 2016.
+For questions, please contact:

 Why has SAISD implemented a school bus safety camera program?